karthi505/karthi505/README.md

-Hi,Myself Karthik Krishna S- 👋 Hi, I’m @karthi505
+- 👋 Hi, I’m @karthi505
+- 👀 I’m interested in ..
-Well i am interested in many things including,New technologies that keeps on getting updated,Learning different aspects of computer programming,are some of the few things i am interested in.- 👀 I’m interested in ...
+Many things including,New technologies that keeps on getting updated,Learning different aspects of computer programming...are some of the few things i am interested in.
 - 🌱 I’m currently learning C/C++ and Pygame
 - 💞️ I’m looking to collaborate on ..
 Any tech company that i find interesting
 - 📫 How to reach me ... karthikxkrishnas@gmail.com for inquiries